-Technological advancement has had a huge impact on society and social interaction.
-The invention of the telephone shortened the time it took for humans to get a message across the country from a few weeks to a few minutes.
-The creation of the internet meant that individuals separated by borders and time zones could now connect with anyone from anywhere at any time.
-The internet’s rise caused a large economic boom in the 1990’s which led to the development of some of the most successful companies in the 21st century.
-And with the internet came digital networks, and with digital networks came another evolution in social interaction.
-And the change in human interaction because of digital networks is no more obvious than in the way we date each other.
+Technological advancement has had a significant impact on society and social interaction.
+The invention of the telephone shortened the time messages took to get across the country from a few weeks to a few minutes.
+The creation of the internet meant that individuals separated by borders and time zones could now connect with anyone anywhere.
+The internet’s rise caused a significant economic boom in the 1990s, which led to some of the most successful companies in the 21st century.
+With the internet came digital networks.
+With digital networks came another evolution in social interaction.
+And the change in human interaction in the digital age is no more evident than in the way we date each other.

 Many online dating platforms claim to be infinitely better at creating better, more successful, longer-lasting relationships than traditional dating.
 And many online dating platforms claim to be able to achieve this through their unique matching algorithms.
-For most dating sites and apps users can create an online profile and fill out a questionnaire of sorts that gives the platform some insight into who they are and what they are looking for.
+For most dating sites and apps, users can create an online profile and fill out a questionnaire of sorts that gives the platform some insight into who they are and what they are looking for.
 The information required from users may differ depending on the type of only dating platform they are using.
-The data given to the platform are then placed into an algorithm that then generates a series of “matches”, or a list of people who, based on your personal profile and the criteria you have for your companion(s), is an “ideal” match for you.
-With this matching algorithm users can avoid the anxiety and frustrations of going out with a stranger.
-The platform takes your information and interests and automatically sorts through other profiles to find individuals that you will presumably get along with better.
+The data given to the platform are then placed into an algorithm that then generates a series of “matches,” or a list of people who, based on their profile and the criteria you have for your companion(s), is an “ideal” match for them.
+With this matching algorithm, users can avoid the anxiety and frustrations of going out with a stranger.
+The platform takes your information and interests and automatically sorts through other profiles to find individuals you will presumably get along with better.

-Over 50 million people worldwide have tried or are currently active on an online dating platform and over half of them view online dating positively.
-Online dating platforms have certainly opened the doors for people from more marginalized backgrounds to be able to pursue new relationships and friendships.
-For individuals who identify as LGBTQIA+, online dating can allow them to interact with and meet other people in and outside of their community more safely, especially if they live in a community that is less than supportive of their sexuality/gender identity.
-Many online dating platforms are being created to curate to individual user’s specific needs in the dating world.
+Over 50 million people worldwide have tried or are currently active on an online dating platform, and over half of them view online dating positively.
+Online dating platforms have certainly opened the doors for people from more marginalized backgrounds to pursue new relationships and friendships.
+For individuals who identify as LGBTQIA+, online dating can allow them to interact with and meet other people in and outside of their community more safely, especially if they live in a society that is less than supportive of their sexuality/gender identity.
+Many online dating platforms are being created to curate individual users’ specific needs in the dating world.
 There are dating platforms for older singles, singles with kids, LGBTQIA+ singles, even singles who are farmers.
 In a 2018 study conducted by eHarmony, researchers discovered that 4% of U.S. married couples had met over the popular online dating platform.

-One of the largest benefits that individuals using dating apps have noticed is that online dating has increased their options on potential dating partners.
-Less than 50 years ago most people dated people who lived in their immediate communities.
-Because of this the dating pool was often limited and it is not unreasonable to assume that because of this there are many people who settle for the partner they eventually chose.
+One of the most considerable benefits of online dating platforms is the increased options for potential dating partners.
+Less than 50 years ago, most people dated people who lived in their immediate communities.
+Because of this the dating pool was often limited, and it is not unreasonable to assume that there were many people who settled for the partner they eventually chose.
 Online dating platforms have opened a whole new world of possibility to find individuals one truly connects with.
-Online dating platforms have increased the number of interracial and international relationships.
-And communicating online can help those who are shyer in social situations to interact with others from the comfort of their homes.
+Online dating platforms have increased the number of interracial, international, and same-sex relationships.
+Communicating online can also help those who are shyer in social situations to interact with others from the comfort of their homes. most people dated people who lived in their immediate communities.
+Because of this, the dating pool was often limited, and it is not unreasonable to assume that many people settled for the partner they eventually chose.
+Online dating platforms have opened a whole new world of possibilities to find individuals one truly connects with.
+Online dating platforms have increased the number of interracial, international, and same-sex relationships.
+Communicating online can also help those who are shyer in social situations interact with others from the comfort of their homes.

-Unfortunately, social networks have yet to evolve t properly track those who use them intentionally to commit criminal and sexual offenses against other.
-With younger and younger generations growing up online, many parents rightfully worry about older individuals preying on underaged kids over the internet.
-Though there exist apps and online platforms designed to be exclusive for certain age groups, it is fairly easy to lie about one’s age online.
-For adults engaged in online dating there is also a risk of connecting with individuals with nefarious motives.
-Many online dating apps also rely on geolocation to find users matches in their area.
-Unfortunately, there are people who use these features in order to stalk individuals.
+Social networks have yet to evolve enough to properly track those who use them to intentionally commit criminal and sexual offenses against others.
+With younger and younger generations growing up online, many parents rightfully worry about older individuals preying on underage kids over the internet.
+Though apps and online platforms exist to be exclusive for specific age groups, it is pretty easy to lie about one’s age online.
+There is also a risk of connecting with individuals with nefarious motives for adults engaged in online dating.
+Many online dating apps also rely on geolocation to find user matches in their area.
+Unfortunately, some people use these features to stalk people.

-Overall views of dating apps are mixed, but since their invention dating apps has slowly become more popular.
-And like any innovation there are both positive and negative aspect to them.
-Most initial opinions of dating apps were negative, as many viewed them as products for desperate people.
-But as our world and our social lives become increasing digital, online dating platforms have grown to become the go to way to meet and interact with new people.
-Online dating and dating apps are firmly embedded into pop culture as the way to date in the 21st century.
+Overall, views of dating apps are mixed, but since their invention, dating apps have slowly become more popular.
+With any innovation, there are both positive and negative aspects to them.
+Most initial opinions of dating apps and online dating services were negative, as many viewed them as products for desperate people.
+But as our world and our social lives become increasingly digital, online dating platforms have grown to become the go-to way to meet and interact with new people.
+In addition, online dating and dating apps are firmly embedded into pop culture as the way to date in the 21st century.
 The question then becomes how we create safe digital environments for those seeking love online.
-To address the more negative aspects of the online dating world, many developers have designed online dating platforms and apps like Bumble and Coffee Meets Bagel that encourage a safer digital environment for groups who experience more harassment on dating apps.
-And with hundreds of new dating apps being launched every year the hope is that eventually we will all be able to find our niche in the digital dating world.
+To address the more negative aspects of the online dating world, some developers have begun to design online dating platforms and apps that encourage a safer digital environment for groups who experience more harassment on dating apps.
+And with hundreds of new dating apps being launched every year, the hope is that eventually, we will all be able to find our niche in the digital dating world.